 6. Amazon Basics Wet Dog Food Variety Pack

-- Real beef and chicken: Provides quality protein sources
+- Real chicken and beef provide quality protein sources

 - Made in the USA